 Exercise science is often the least favorite topic you’ll have to learn as a CPT.

-Although much of the exercise science will not apply to the day-to-day job of personal training, it forms the basis explanation of all the practical aspects of program design, exercise technique, and nutrition.
+Although much of exercise science and physiology will not apply to the day-to-day job of personal training, it forms the basic explanation of all the practical aspects of program design, exercise technique, and nutrition.

-Typical exercise science topics in CPT certs include:
+Typical exercise science topics in the ACE training certification include:

 - The cardiovascular and pulmonary systems